ohmpi/ohmpi/doc/source/source_rst/software/operations/settings.rst

     "vmn_min": null, # minimum V_mn (in mV) bounding the vmax injection strategy.
 Value is capped by vmn_min from hardware config.
 Default is None, which means vmax strategy bounded by hardware vmn_min from hardware config.
     }

-For more information on these settings, see the API donc for :func:`ohmpi.ohmpi.OhmPi.run_measurement`.
+For more information on these settings, see the API donc for :func:`OhmPi.run_measurement`.
-:py:meth;`ohmpi.ohmpi.OhmPi.run_measurement`.